thinca/dockerfile-vim/README.md

 $ docker build --build-arg 'VIM_VERSION=v8.0.0000' --tag 'vim:v8.0.0000' .
 ```

 ### `VIM_ENABLE_ALL`

-When this is not empty, all supported language interfaces are enabled.
+When this is not empty, all supported language interfaces and GUI feature are enabled.
 You can overwrite by each variables.

 default: empty